ufscwiki/Unfavorable-Semicircle-Wiki/docs/OR.md

 ## Unusual playback behavior

-A strange effect was discovered on certain TVs that played any of the
+A strange effect was discovered on certain TVs that played any of the videos:
-videos:

   - <https://youtu.be/A9Cpe7jsgfg>
   - <https://youtu.be/YMU9eZ5xoFc>
   - <https://youtu.be/CRa88uNEsQo>

+On December 2021, Discord user `Stekapinko` uploaded a video, along with this comment (referring to *♐OR_101*):

+> hey i just found this server from a video about unfavorable semicircle and looked at the archives of it.
+I looked at a video called "RETIO" and saw that my phone saw something different than my pc
+>
+> the same goes for [this video](OR-101-mobile-playback.mp4)

 This behavior is possibly related to memory glitches from [Stagefright exploits](UFSC,_Stagefright_and_Rowhammer_exploits "wikilink").